-NOTE: The DN format must contain the username and user group "CN" ("common name") attribute type, and the domain and DNS suffix "DC" ("domain component") attribute type.
+NOTE: The DN format must contain the workstation name and LDAP group "CN" ("common name") attribute type, and the domain and DNS suffix "DC" ("domain component") attribute type.
 The "OU" ("organizational unit") attribute type also can be included.
 Each attribute type should be followed by an equals sign (=), and separated by a comma (,).